Vanderlei Luxemburgo: Fluminense

-On 30 July 2013, Luxemburgo signed with carioca side Fluminense FC, that dismissed, one day earlier, Abel Braga.
+On 30 July 2013, Luxemburgo signed with carioca side Fluminense, that dismissed, one day earlier, Abel Braga.
 Luxemburgo defended his predecessor, calling him "winner", and lamented his resignation, a "culture of brazilian football".
 The coach, to resume, wants his players "wrathful with losses".
 On 12 November, Fluminense sacked Luxemburgo after a long winless streak.
-At the time Fluminense stood in 18th place in the Brazilian Série A and was under relegation threat.
+At the time, Fluminense stood in 18th place in the Brazilian Série A and was under relegation threat.

 Fourth spell at Flamengo

 On 23 July 2014, Luxemburgo was appointed head coach of Flamengo, returning to the club for the fourth time in this role.
 Luxa was ultimately successful in leading the club's struggle against relegation, earning important points in the tournament and taking the team to the upper half of the table, and had his contract renewed on 18 November.

 On 25 May 2015, Luxemburgo was sacked from Flamengo after a winless start of the 2015 Série A.